Frank Moore Colby: Biography

 Colby was described as "an essayist who wrote so well and so provocatively that every lover of American letters is aware of him," and his writing appears in an anthology called "Reading I Like" by prominent humorist Clifton Fadiman.

 After his death, Clarence Day edited a two-volume collection of Colby's best work, The Colby Essays, containing various "Colbyisms" that became well known and quoted.
-Among them are "Nobody can describe a fool to the life, without much patient self-inspection."

-"Men will confess to treason, murder, arson, false teeth, or a wig.
+Among them are "Nobody can describe a fool to the life, without much patient self-inspection." and "Men will confess to treason, murder, arson, false teeth, or a wig.
 How many of them will own up to a lack of humor."

 Personal life

-On December 31, 1896, Colby married Harriet Wood Fowler (born 1872), and they three children, Georgina, Stoddard, and Harriet.
-Harriet joined him in editing International Year Book, Johnson's Encyclopedia, and the New International Encyclopedia.
+On December 31, 1896, Colby married Harriet Wood Fowler (born 1872), and they had three children, Georgina, Stoddard, and Harriet.
+Harriet joined Colby in editing International Year Book, Johnson's Encyclopedia, and the New International Encyclopedia.